-Weight begins his second season as Hockey Operations Advisor for the Sharks.
+Weight begins his third season as Hockey Operations Advisor for the Sharks.
 In this role, Weight will report directly to General Manager Mike Grier, collaborating with Grier on player personnel, player acquisitions, drafting and development.

 Prior to joining the Sharks, Weight served in a variety of hockey operations roles with the New York Islanders.
 At the conclusion of his playing career in 2011, Weight was named senior advisor to the general manager and assistant coach.
-In 2014, he was promoted to assistant general manager while retaining his role behind the bench.
+In 2014, he was promoted to er while retaining his role behind the bench assistant general manager while retaining his role behind the bench.